EdgyGuy19/IMAGI/README.md

 3. Set up a Python virtual environment
 4. Set up a Python virtual environment in the AI_api directory
 5. Build and install the AI-Grader CLI globally
-6. Configure your PATH to make the `grader` command available
+6. Configure your PATH to make the `imagi` command available

 This script has been tested on both Arch Linux and Ubuntu virtual machines to ensure cross-distribution compatibility.